Better Do Better

 "Better Do Better" is the fifth single from English band Hard-Fi, taken from their 2005 debut album, Stars of CCTV.
 It was released on 10 April 2006, when it reached number 14 on the UK Singles Chart, sharing a similar chart success with all the other singles released from Stars of CCTV.
 The video was directed by Richard Skinner with Alex Smith acting as cinematographer.
 The Maxi CD version of the single contains exclusive U-MYX software to create a mix of "Hard to Beat".
 The song features in the Torchwood episode "Small Worlds".

 History

-Compared to the rest of the Stars of CCTV album, this song has a much darker feel which is most probably due to what the song is about and features saxophones and trumpets played by Kellie Santin and Nick Etwell.
-The track is about a relationship that's over.
-However it appears as if the girlfriend of Richard Archer wants to get back together after having an affair.
-The lyrics suggest he will have none of this "I'll tell you how it's gonna be, don't you never, ever come near me".
-While at times the speaker shows reflective emotions about the initial break up, he also seems quite angry and aggressive towards his ex, with the line "Your face makes me wanna be sick."
+Compared to the rest of the Stars of CCTV album, this song has a darker feel and details a relationship that has ended; the girlfriend wants to restart the relationship, but the writer rejects her.

+It features saxophones and trumpets played by Kellie Santin and Nick Etwell.

 The B-side "Polish Love Song" was recorded in one take backstage at the Kansas City Grand Emporium.
 The song pleads the case for illegal immigrant workers coming from Eastern Europe.